-- 155 Masterworks Representative novels, plays, poetry of the period before 1800.
+155 Masterworks Representative novels, plays, poetry of the period before 1800.
 Three hours.
 Wesseling.
+Alternate years, 1984-85.

-Alternate years, 1982-83. - 156 Masterworks Representative plays, novels, poetry since 1800.
+156 Masterworks Representative plays, novels, poetry since 1800.
 Three hours.
+Wesseling.
+Alternate years, 1984-85.

-Wesseling, Alternate years, 1982-83. - 158 History of Modern Spain Topical approach to the study of Spanish history since 1808.
+158 History of Modern Spain Topical approach to the study of Spanish history since 1808.
 Emphasis on causes and issues of the Civil War of 1936.
-Three hours, Wesseling.
-Alternate years, 1983-84. - 185 Readings in Spanish American Literature Survey of the literature of Spanish America from pre-Columbian times through the colonial period and Romanticism.
 Three hours.
+Wesseling.
+Alternate years, 1985-86.

+185 Readings in Spanish American Literature Survey of the literature of Spanish America from pre-Columbian times through the colonial period and Romanticism.
+Three hours.
 Zarate.
+Alternate years, 1985-86.

-Alternate years, 1983-84. - 186 Readings in Spanish American Literature Survey of the literature of Spanish America from Modernismo through Vanguardismo, Realismo Magico to the present.
+186 Readings in Spanish American Literature Survey of the literature of Spanish America from Modernismo through Vanguardismo, Realismo Magico to the present.
 Three hours.
 Murad.
+Alternate years, 1985-86.

-Alternate years, 1983-84. - 193, 194 College Honors - 195, 196 Special Topics - 197, 198 Readings and Research - 235, 236 Golden Age The picaresque novel, the drama and poetry of the 16th and 17th centuries, with emphasis on Lope de Vega, Calderon, Quevedo, Tirso de Molina.
+235, 236 Golden Age The picaresque novel, the drama and poetry of the 16th and 17th centuries, with emphasis on Lope de Vega, Calderon, Quevedo, Tirso de Molina.
 Three hours each course.
 Weiger.
-Alternate years, 1985-86. - 245, 246 Cervantes Don Quijote, the Novelas Ejemplares, and the theatre of Cervantes.
+Alternate years, 1985-86.

+245, 246 Cervantes Don Quijote, the Novelas Ejemplares, and the theatre of Cervantes.
 Three hours each course.
 Weiger.
-Alternate years, 1984-85. - 265 19th Century Spanish Literature Romanticism and realism: (1) Romantic theatre; (2) the realist and naturalist novelists: Galdos and Leopoldo Alas.
+Alternate years, 1984-85.

+265 19th Century Spanish Literature Romanticism and realism: (1) Romantic theatre; (2) the realist and naturalist novelists: Galdos and Leopoldo Alas.
 Three hours.
 Wesseling.
+Alternate years, 1985-86.

-Alternate years, 1983-84. - 276 The Reawakening in the 20th Century Origins and main aspects of the intellectual conflicts in modern Spain as reflected in the literary works from the "Generation of 1898" to the present.
+276 The Reawakening in the 20th Century Origins and main aspects of the intellectual conflicts in modern Spain as reflected in the literary works from the "Generation of 1898" to the present.
 Three hours.
 Ugalde.
+Alternate years, 1985-86.

+281 Spanish-American Prose Fiction of the 20th Century A study of representative works by major authors tracing the development of narrative forms from their roots in the last century to the present.
+Three hours.
+Murad.
+(Not offered for graduate credit.)
+Alternate years, 1985-86.

-Alternate years, 1983-84. - 285, 286.
-Spanish-American Literature of Social Protest Readings of major works tracing the various directions of social protest against: (a) the Spanish political system, (b) local governments, (c) imperialism.
+285, 286 Spanish-American Literature of Social Protest Readings of major works tracing the various directions of social protest against: (a) the Spanish political system, (b) local governments, (c) imperialism.
 Three hours each course.
 Zarate.
-Alternate years, 1984-85. - 287 Spanish-American Prose Fiction of the Twentieth Century A study of representative works by major authors tracing the development of narrative forms from their roots in the last century to the present.
-Alternate years, 1983-84.
+Alternate years, 1984-85.

+291 Civilization of Spain Topical approach to the study of Spanish Civilization emphasizing ideas, art, literature, and music.
 Three hours.
-Murad.
-(Not offered for graduate credit.) - 291 Civilization of Spain Topical approach to the study of Spanish Civilization with emphasis on ideas, art, literature, and music.
-Three hours.
 Ugalde.
-Alternate years, 1984-85. - 293 Latin American Civilization A study of the ideas, art, literature, and music of Latin America against the background of the history and culture of the region.
+Alternate years, 1984-85.

+293 Latin American Civilization A study of the ideas, art, literature, and music of Latin America against the background of the history and culture of the region.
 Three hours.
 Zarate.
+Alternate years, 1985-86.

-Alternate years, 1983-84. - 295, 296 Advanced Special Topics - 297, 298 Advanced Readings and Research
+295, 296 Advanced Special Topics

+297, 298 Advanced Readings and Research